 The training is part of a programme, funded by the UK Ministry of Defence, and provided by the British Council, for officers of the Vietnam People’s Army.
 The 18 officers studied for 400 hours across approximately 4.5 calendar months, with the aim of raising their English proficiency to participate in International Defence Training Courses in the UK.

 Since 2012, more than 150 officers of the Vietnamese People’s Army have completed English language training funded by the UK Ministry of Defence and provided by the British Council in Hanoi.
 The programme is one of several strands of Defence engagement which the two nations agreed to advance during 2016, which include an increase in military exchanges of experience between the two nations across a wide spectrum of engagement areas.
-Defence cooperation forms part of the Annual Vietnam-UK Strategic Dialogue co-chaired by Deputy Foreign Minister Bui Thanh Son and UK Minister of State for the Foreign and Commonwealth Office Hugo Swire.
+Defence cooperation forms part of the Annual Vietnam-UK Strategic Dialogue co-chaired by Deputy Foreign Minister Bui Thanh Son and UK Minister of State for the Foreign, Commonwealth & Development Office (FCDO) Hugo Swire.

 Senior Lieutenant Tran Nam Ngan said: ‘This English Language Training programme, funded by the UK Ministry of Defence, and delivered by the British Council, plays an important part in building English language capacities and IELTS skills for officers of the Vietnamese People’s Army, which helps meet the Vietnamese Ministry of Defence’s future requirements.’